 - Anemia resulting from feeding problems and severe vomiting

 - Acid backup that is inhaled into the airways and causes pneumonia

 The infant's life may be in danger if acid reflux causes spasms in the larynx severe enough to block the airways.
 Some experts believe this chain of events may contribute to sudden infant death syndrome (SIDS).
 More research is needed to determine whether this association is valid.

 chronicheartburn is likely to have GERD.
 (Occasional heartburn does not necessarily indicate the presence of GERD.)
 The following is the general way to diagnose GERD:

 - A physician can usually diagnose GERD if the person finds relief from persistent heartburn and acid regurgitation after taking antacids for short periods of time.

-- If the diagnosis is uncertain, but the physician still suspects GERD, a drug trial using a proton pump inhibitor (PPI) medication, such as omeprazole (Prilosec, generic), identifies 80 to 90% of people with the condition.
-This class of medication blocks stomach acid secretion.
+- If the diagnosis is uncertain, but the physician still suspects GERD, a drug trial using a proton pump inhibitor (PPI) medication, such as omeprazole (Prilosec, generic), identifies 80% to 90% of people with the condition.
+This class of medication decreases stomach acid secretion.

 Laboratory or more invasive tests, including endoscopy, may be required if: